23 Best Hiking Snacks for Your Next Day Hike

 We love to take olives with us when hiking.
 Similar to the hard cheeses above, olives can really class up a trail-side lunch spread.

 Obviously, you can pick up a jar of your favorite olives, drain the liquid and repack them into a resealable, watertight container like a ReZip bag.
-Brands like Oloves also make convenient on-the-go packets.
+Brands like Poshi also make convenient on-the-go packets.

 Cheese